 The CVD regulatory affairs KOLs the customer engaged with included a:

-- Global Clinical Head of Cardiovascular Disease at a multinational biopharmaceutical company who specialises in regulatory affairs, regulatory submissions, and pharmacovigilance.
+- Global Clinical Head of Cardiovascular Disease at a multinational biopharmaceutical company who specializes in regulatory affairs, regulatory submissions, and pharmacovigilance.

 - Regulatory Affairs Head at a leading pharmaceutical company experienced in developing EU and international regulatory strategies for key marketed and investigational products in CVD and respiratory therapeutic areas.